 Depending on who you are and what you need, there are some features you'll be willing to sacrifice — others, not so much.
 For example, if you simply need a laptop for casual web surfing and productivity apps, you should be fine with a lower-end CPU.
 However, if you're constantly on the move and use your laptop outdoors, you may not be able to sacrifice a screen with high brightness or a laptop with good battery life.

-- Our picks for the best business laptops
+- Our picks for the best college laptops

 - Check out our best laptops under $500